matthewmueller/rfcs/text/0003-prisma-expression-support.md

 **Future development**

-RPN is most likely limiting in the long run.
-It is not straight forward to express group by, aggregation or subqueries in this form.
+The RPN scheme is a pure parser-specific notation.
+It is therefore powerful enough to express every expression tree that can also be expressed in infix notation.

-Therefore, this proposed serialization should be considered a construct to ensure interoperability with GraphQL.
+When moving away from GraphQL, a binary representation might be considered.

 **GraphQL Schema**